akarazhev/ai-driven-development-101/doc/course/init.md

-# Issue 01: Create a basic structure for `AI-Driven Development Course`.
+# Init: Create a basic structure for `AI-Driven Development Course`.

 In this `ai-driven-development-101` project let's create a basic structure for a course about `AI-Driven Development` that will teach how to use AI to build software.